-But lenders will want to know certain things, like how long you’ve got left on your lease.
-What you tell them will help decide if they can offer you equity release or not.
+But providers will want to know certain things, like how long you’ve got left on your lease.
+The information you provide about your situation will help them decide if they can offer you equity release or not.

 Equity release explained

-If you’re aged 55 or over, equity release is a way of unlocking the money (or equity) tied up in your home.
+If you’re aged 55 or over, equity release is a way of unlocking some of the money (or equity) tied up in your home.
 All without having to move.

 The type of equity release we offer is known as a lifetime mortgage.
 It’s a long-term loan secured on your home that’s usually repaid by selling your property after you die, or if you need to go into long-term care, depending on the provider's terms and conditions.
 Until then, you continue to own your own home and won’t have to move out.

 Equity release is a big financial commitment and understanding what it would mean for you is important.
 It will shrink the amount of inheritance you’re able to leave.
 It may also affect your tax position and eligibility for certain means-tested benefits.
 Plus, interest can quickly increase the amount you owe.
 Providers usually add interest annually onto both your loan and any interest already added.

 Before you decide whether a lifetime mortgage/equity release is right for you, it's important to think about the costs, benefits, and risks that come with it.